 Julian Voss-Andreae is a German sculptor based in Portland, Oregon.
 Starting out as a painter he later changed course and studied physics, mathematics, and philosophy at the Universities of Berlin, Edinburgh and Vienna.
 Voss-Andreae pursued his graduate research in quantum physics, participating in an experiment considered one of the modern milestones of unifying our everyday intuition with the famously bizarre world of quantum physics.
 He moved to the United States to study Sculpture at the Pacific Northwest College of Art from where he graduated in 2004.

 Voss-Andreae's work, often inspired by his background in science, has captured the attention of multiple institutions and collectors in the United States and abroad.
-Recent institutional commissions include large-scale outdoor monuments for Rutgers University, the University of Minnesota, and Texas Tech University.
+Recent institutional commissions include large-scale outdoor monuments for Rutgers University, the University of Minnesota, Texas Tech University, and the Georgia Institute of Technology.
 Voss-Andreae's work has been featured in print and broadcast media worldwide.

 Oregon Art Beat (Oregon Public Broadcasting Television)